Review of Blackwood All Life Stages Special Diet

 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Blackwood Special Diet dog food looks to be an above-average kibble.
+Based on its ingredients alone, Blackwood All Life Stages Special Diet looks like an above-average dry product.

 As a group, the brand features an average protein content of 29% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 47% for the overall product line.